 The gut is dubbed ‘the second brain’.
 Some research has found that imbalances in the gut can trigger other issues including behavioral upset and a drop to concentration1.
 The food we eat can influence the balance of good and bad bacteria in the gut.
 Eating a diverse diet rich in plant-based foods such as fruits, vegetables and whole grains is one of the most effective ways to improve the balance of good and bad bacteria in the gut.
 Including pre- and pro-biotic rich foods in the diet such as onion, garlic, banana and yogurt is also thought to be beneficial for digestive health and function too!

-Establishing healthy eating habits from an early age is important in order to support your child’s learning.
-Nuzest Kids Good Stuff is packed full of essential vitamins and minerals and a variety of pre- and probiotics to help fill the nutritional gaps in your child’s diet - all in a yummy drink that kids love!
-Available in three yummy flavors: vanilla caramel, wild strawberry, and rich chocolate, Nuzest Kids Good Stuff is gentle on children’s tummies and has all the elements to help set them up for a good day, and good start in life.
+Establishing balanced eating habits from an early age is important in order to support your child’s learning.
+Kids Good Stuff by Nuzest has essential vitamins and minerals and a variety of pre- and probiotics to help fill the nutritional gaps in your child’s diet - all in a yummy drink that kids love!
+Available in three yummy flavors: Vanilla Caramel, Wild Strawberry, and Rich Chocolate, Kids Good Stuff by Nuzest is gentle on children’s tummies and has all the elements to help set them up for a good day, and good start in life.

 - Francisco J. Rosales, Steven Reznick, et al. Understanding the role of nutrition in the brain and behavioural development of toddlers and preschool children.
 Nutr Neurosci.
 2009 Oct; 12(5): 190–202.

 - Spears B. ADHD: An inflammatory condition.
 The link between ADHD, obesity and proper nutrition.
 Psychology Today, 2011, June 20.

 - Milner JA, Allison The role of dietary fat in children nutrition and development.
 The Journal of Nutrition 1999; 129 11:2094–2105.